-1. Medications will not be covered if prescribed by physicians or other providers who are excluded or precluded from the Medicare program participation.
+- 1. Medications will not be covered if prescribed by physicians or other providers who are excluded or precluded from the Medicare program participation. - 2.

-- 2. You may refill a prescription when a minimum of seventy-five percent (75%) of the quantity is consumed based on the days supply. - 3.
 Costs for drugs that are not covered under Part D do not count toward your Out-of-Pocket costs.

-Section 9 Part D Vaccines.
+Section 8 Part D Vaccines.
 What you pay for depends on how and where you get them

-Important message about what you pay for vaccines - Some vaccines are considered medical benefits.
-Other vaccines are considered Part D drugs.
+Important message about what you pay for vaccines - Some vaccines are considered medical benefits and are covered under Part B. Other vaccines are considered Part D drugs.
 You can find these vaccines listed in the plan's Drug List.
 Our plan covers most adult Part D vaccines at no cost to you even if you haven't paid your Part D deductible.
-Refer to your plan's Drug List or contact Customer Service for coverage and cost sharing details about specific vaccines.
+Refer to your plan's Drug List or contact Customer Service for coverage and cost-sharing details about specific vaccines.